Aman-F8/update_capstone_project_1/README.md

+# Project Summary

+This mini-project automates testing of the [GUVI](https://www.guvi.in) website using **Python**, **Selenium**, and **Pytest**.
+It covers end-to-end functionality checks such as validating the website URL and title, verifying visibility and clickability of login and signup buttons, navigating to the sign-in page, and performing both valid and invalid login tests.
+The automation suite includes both **positive and negative scenarios**, structured with Pytest for ease of execution and maintainability.
+The project generates HTML reports and uses best practices like Page Object Model and explicit waits.

-# 🚀 MINI-PROJECT-01: Web Automation Using Python Selenium and Pytest
+# MINI-PROJECT-01: Web Automation Using Python Selenium and Pytest

 **Title:**
 Automating the Web Application [GUVI](https://www.guvi.in) using Python Selenium and Pytest Framework.

 ---

-## 📌 Test Objective
+## Test Objective

 The goal of this project is to **automate the GUVI web application** using the **Python Selenium framework** along with **Pytest** for structuring and executing the test cases.
 This automation will include **positive and negative scenarios** across different web elements and actions.

 ---

-## 🧰 Tools Used
+## Tools Used

 - **Python**
 - **Selenium WebDriver**